 On his visit, Sasja Beslik met with Sadin Livnjak, a concerned resident.
 He lives with his family – his wife and three sons – in Tetovo, just outside the steelworks area.
 One of his sons suffers from bronchitis, another has problems speaking properly.

 - The pollution here is heavy.
 After eight on Saturdays and Sundays you can’t go outside.
 No one lets their kids go out, it is totally polluted, he says.

-Ambient air pollution is one of the greatest environmental risks, killing millions every year.
-It is at the root of serious medical conditions, like lung cancer and cardiovascular diseases, according to the WHO.
+Ambient air pollution is one of the greatest environmental risks, killing millions around the world every year.
+It combined with smoking, which has a high incidence rate in Bosnia-Herzegovina, is at the root of serious medical conditions, like lung cancer and cardiovascular diseases, according to the WHO.

 However, valid statistics on the health impacts in Zenica are very poor.
 No detailed studies have been conducted of the correlation between the air in Zenica and diseases like cancer.

 In 2015, Eko Forum filed criminal charges against ArcelorMittal and the federal authorities.
 This was the first formal accusation of environmental crimes in Bosnia-Herzegovina.
 But the case can drag on for years.

 - The prosecutor’s office doesn’t have the experts to estimate the validity of the proof and documentation accompanying our charges, and they still haven’t made the decision whether they will forward the charges to the court or reject them, says Samir Lemes: